 All household appliances can be bought as freestanding models including dishwashers, washing machines, cookers, and fridge freezers.
 Freestanding appliances have many benefits and can be placed in a space that suits your home.

 This section of our buyers guide will help you decide if they’re suitable for you.

 A freestanding appliance can stand on its own and isn’t attached to any of your kitchen units.
-These appliances are fully visible, and can be placed in any space which is large enough.
+These appliances are fully visible and can be placed in any suitable space.

-Freestanding models are often available in a wide range of sizes, making it easier to find an appliance suitable for your capacity and space needs.
+Freestanding models are often available in a wide range of sizes, so it’s easier to find an appliance suitable for your capacity and space needs.

-Freestanding appliances are usually cheaper than built-in models and can often be fitted by a non-professional.
+Freestanding appliances are usually cheaper than built-in models and can often be fitted without the help of a professional.

 A freestanding appliance can stand on its own and isn’t attached to any of your kitchen units.

-If you’re after a sleek, uniform finish to your kitchen, then a freestanding model might not be suitable as they won’t match your existing kitchen units and are always visible.
+If you want a sleek, uniform finish to your kitchen, then a freestanding model might not be suitable.